Predictive Medicine by Cytomics

 Cell Biochemistry Group

 1.1 Pharmaceuticals are typically developped according to best group (cohort) efficiency.
 Once approved they are applied to similar groups of patients.
 Some patients may, however, not benefit from a presently optimal therapy and are potentially harmed by unwanted therapeutic side effects (adverse drug reactions (ADRs)) despite the improved prognosis (=group future) of the entire patient group.
 This is suboptimal.
 Accurate predictions for the reactivity of the individual patient in such groups prior to therapy onset constitute therefore a primordial goal of predictive medicine by cytomics.
-Individualized disease course predictions will improve overall therapeutic efficiency, better comply with the " primum nil nocere" principle in medicine and meet the central patient interest to be cured of disease by an individually optimized therapy.
+Individualized prediction of disease progression (disease course prediction, outcome prediction) will improve overall therapeutic efficiency, better comply with the " primum nil nocere" principle in medicine and meet the central patient interest to be cured of disease by an individually optimized therapy.

 fig.1 System cytometry and cell systems biology

 1.3 Altered molecular cell phenotypes are determined as differential classification masks by iterative selection of the most discriminatory triple matrix patterns between diseased and healthy patients.
 The optimization process provides disease and patient classification masks (rightmost table columns) (hotspot heat masks).
 They represent direct or indirect molecular equivalents of disease processes.
 Classification masks can be established for diseased or disease associated cells like inflammatory immune cells.
 Either patterns may vary to a certain degree from patient to patient due to different combinations of genotype and exposure influences.
 This does, however, not influence the accuracy of the robust classification process.
 The individually optimal therapy (individualized medicine, personalized medicine) can be selected by data pattern classification of patient groups stratified for example according to Kaplan-Meier.
 The presented concept of personalized medicine concerns the care of diseased patients or of persons during disease development.
 It does not aim at the prediction of future disease occurrence from the person's individual genotype (transparent patient, vitreous man).
-The prediction of future disease from gene patterns remains difficult due to lack of knowledge about patient's future exposure situation.
 The concept has a wider application potential than the pharmacogenomics or predictive medicine by genomics approaches of personalized medicine.
 The algorithmically determined data patterns can be standardized.
 No statistical or correlation (dendrogram) analyses are used for the classification process.

 1.4 Patients with a prediction for "disease aggravation" may convert under therapy within some time to "non-complication" patients such as e.g. in intensive care medicine.
 The early detection of disease aggravation or amelioration provides a lead time for preventive therapy onset or for therapy reduction (preventive medicine).